The REEF at FSU

 The REEF at FSU is one of the few places in Central North Carolina to experience a coral reef, and interact with reef organisms.
 Along with providing community education programs, we use the facility as a training ground for teachers, provide research opportunities to undergraduates, and introduce K-12 students to how a degree in STEM disciplines can lead to a stable career.
 We hope that young visitors to our facility will pursue degrees and strengthen the local community, becoming our future scientists, teachers, nurses and physicians.
 The new 1400 sqft. facility is home to two large reef aquariums (300 and 180 gallons) where visitors learn how a coral reef grows, identify some of the reef organisms, handle coral skeletons, and hear about how corals are being studied for their use in medicine.
 Our 120 gallon "touch tank" offers the optional opportunity to hold and touch brittle stars, sea urchins, and several species of crabs.

 Anjel Castro - early college graduate and biology major.

 Recent Activities at the REEF

-15 new species of stony and soft corals were added to our tanks.
-Some of these are to be used in upcoming coral growth experiments.
-We expect to add additional animals in November.
+- 15 new species of stony and soft corals were added to our tanks.

-Our new refrigerated lobster tank has arrived!
-We plan to stock it after the holidays.
+- Our new refrigerated lobster tank has arrived!

 Become a Friend of The REEF today and support our research, education and enrichment.
 Whether you can contribute at the Zooplankton or Giant Squid level, you are important to the vitality of the REEF and we thank you.